 For example, if the request comes from a man in California using Linux:

 - A line item targeting Men in California is on the list.

 - A line item targeting Men in California on Windows is not on the list.

 - A line item targeting Men in Vermont is not on the list.

-The ad server then removes line items from the list that aren't eligible to serve for various reasons, such as:
+From the list of matching line items, the ad server then removes any line items that aren't eligible to serve for various reasons, such as:

 - Frequency capping